Chirality, confinement and dimensionality govern re-entrant transitions in active matter: Conclusions

 Our work establishes a quantitative framework for understanding how chirality, activity, and confinement jointly sculpt the non-equilibrium steady states of active particles.
 By applying a Laplace-transform approach to the Fokker–Planck equation, we derived exact expressions for displacement moments and the excess kurtosis, providing a sensitive and quantitative probe of non-Gaussian statistics in trapped active systems.

-This framework reveals three characteristic regimes: negative kurtosis corresponding to bimodal, off-center active states; vanishing kurtosis indicating equilibrium-like passive behavior; and small positive kurtosis associated with weakly heavy-tailed distributions, a feature unique to two-dimensional chiral particles.
-The dimensionality of the system dictates whether re-entrant transitions survive or vanish.
-In two dimensions, increasing chirality suppresses the active phase and drives a crossover to passive behavior, while in three dimensions, torque preserves the active phase by maintaining directed motion along the torque axis, leading to anisotropic steady states.
+This framework reveals three characteristic regimes: negative kurtosis corresponding to bimodal, off-center active states; vanishing kurtosis indicating Gaussian-like behavior; and small positive kurtosis associated with weakly heavy-tailed distributions, a feature unique to two-dimensional chiral particles.
+The dimensionality of the system dictates to what extent re-entrant transitions survive.
+In two dimensions, enhanced chirality diminishes non-Gaussian, bimodal features, promoting a transition toward Gaussian-like distributions.
+In three dimensions, torque preserves the non-Gaussian phase by sustaining trapped, non-chiral–like active motion along the torque axis, leading to anisotropic steady states.
 Simple active length-scale arguments capture the resulting phase boundaries and account for the observed shape of steady-state distributions.

-Beyond their immediate relevance for trapped microswimmers, our predictions outline experimentally accessible signatures—such as kurtosis crossovers and anisotropic steady-state distributions—that can serve as benchmarks for artificial and biological realizations of chiral active matter.
+Beyond their immediate relevance for trapped microswimmers, our predictions outline experimentally accessible signatures—such as kurtosis crossovers and anisotropic steady-state distributions — that can serve as benchmarks for artificial and biological realizations of chiral active matter.
+Our results are amenable to experimental verification in systems such as L-shaped colloidal swimmers~\cite{Kummel2013}, chiral granular rotors~\cite{Caprini2025SelfWrapping}, and air-driven spinners~\cite{Lopez2022}.
 More broadly, our analysis demonstrates how confinement can be exploited to reveal hidden structure in active fluctuations, suggesting routes to engineer controllable steady states in chiral and torque-driven active matter.